Skumbl/Scum_Mage_Bot/README.md

 1. **Invite Scum Mage**: [Click here](https://top.gg/bot/1149502978835877919) to invite Scum Mage to your server.

-2. **Set Up Environment Variables**: Set up a .env in the home directory and place your `BOT_TOKEN` there

-3. Run the main.py file and you now have a functional D&D Bot

-4. **Usage Documentation**: Refer to the provided user manual or type `/help` within your Discord server to explore available commands and their usage.
+2. **Usage Documentation**: Refer to the provided user manual or type `/help` within your Discord server to explore available commands and their usage.

 ## 📚 Dependencies